gnosischain/documentation/docs/bridges/roadmap.md

 ---
 title: Roadmap
+description: Gnosis is investing significant resources into trust-minimization of its Bridges, to ensure trust and safety of users.
+keywords: [bridge roadmap, trustless bridge, light client, zksnark]
 ---

 Gnosis is investing significant resources into trust-minimization of its Bridges, to ensure trust and safety of users.